roberttrimble/CS480_Trimble/computer-graphics/PA6/README.md

 #Notes:

 Our file name that is used by the image constructor (Magick++ library) is altered in the obj's .mtl files to be "../models/<fileName.jpg>" instead of just <filename.jpg>.
-To load the textures succsesfully, our .mtl files must be used.
+To load the textures successfully, our .mtl files must be used.